Bikeman868/NPL/docs/ARCHITECTURE.md

 Connections contain no application specific functionallity, and can be shared by many applications.
 Connections contain definitions of Messages that they emit, and Messages that they can process.
 Connections can be configured by the application.

-To run an NPL program, you provide the name of a source file that contains an Application definition.
-You can have many application definitions for the same application, for example to run with different configurations in different environments.
+To run an NPL program, you provide the name of an Application definition within your program.
+You can have many application definitions for the same program, for example to run with different configurations in different environments.
 You can also build integration tests as Application definitions, where the Connections provide a sandbox for the integration test.
 NPL is purely functional, making integration testing very straightforward.

 The blue rounded rectangles are Networks.
 Networks are interconnected by Pipes.
 Pipes route Messages and are resillient, elastic and asyncrhronous.

 Vertical scaling can be confgiured at the network level.
-Pipes that route messages between Networks will be in-memory for Networks running on the same Kubernetes Pod, and will use system networking between Networks that are running on different Kubernetes Pods.
+Pipes that route messages between Networks will be in-memory for Networks running on the same Node, and will use system networking between Networks that are running on different Nodes.
 When networks span compute clusters, standard message streaming solutions can be configured including Pulsar and Kafka.

 ## Networks